 Pansies

 Pansies brighten your window boxes with a variety of colors.
-They thrive in cool temperatures, making them ideal for spring and fall.
+They thrive in cool temperatures, which makes them ideal for spring and fall.
 Your window boxes will pop with their shades of red, purple, yellow, and more.
 Place pansies in an area where they can get sunlight to flourish.

 These flowers prefer temperatures between 40° F at night and 60° F during the day.
 You will find them easy to care for.
 Ensure they have well-drained soil to avoid root rot.